 Material

-Western knives and Japanese knives for household use are made of stainless steel, which is much easier to maintain and durable.
-They are rust and corrosion resistant, and suitable for those who like to forgo the frequent maintenance of a Hagane knife.
-Note that stainless steel knives are not inferior to Hagane, it has the perks of retaining its sharp edge and is easier to sharpen.
+Western and Japanese knives for household use are made of stainless steel, which is much easier to maintain and durable.
+They are rust and corrosion-resistant and suitable for those who like to forgo the frequent maintenance of a Hagane knife.
+Note that stainless steel knives are not inferior to Hagane; they have the perks of retaining their sharp edge and are easier to sharpen.

 Bevel

-Traditional Japanese knives are characterized by its single-bevel blade, a sharpened edge on one side of the blade surface and the other side completely straight.
-This edge makes it ideal for precise slicing motions; picture the Samurai action scene where he cuts down his foes in an up to down diagonal motion.
-When sharpening the blade, you sharpen just the one side.
-However, single-beveled knives are made for right-handed users, so lefties need specialty leftie knife, which can be expensive.
+Traditional Japanese knives are characterized by their single-bevel blade, a sharpened edge on one side of the blade surface and the other completely straight.
+This edge makes it ideal for precise slicing motions; picture the Samurai action scene where he cuts down his foes in an up-to-down diagonal motion.
+When sharpening the blade, you sharpen just one side.
+However, single-beveled knives are made for right-handed users, so lefties need specialty leftie knives, which can be expensive.

 Varieties of Japanese Knives

-The realm of Japanese knives are expansive, but not to worry!
-The everyday Japanese cook will have one or two of the basic knives, whereas the specific purpose knives are primarily for chefs and professionals.
-But for those who are curious, here’s a list of Japanese knives you may encounter at a Japanese knife shop.
+The realm of Japanese knives is expansive, but not to worry!
+The everyday Japanese cook will have one or two basic knives, whereas the specific-purpose knives are primarily for chefs and professionals.
+But for those curious, here’s a list of Japanese knives you may encounter at a Japanese knife shop.

-Note that there are regional varieties when it comes to knife craftsmanship, Kanto (eastern Japan where Tokyo is located) and Kansai (central Japan where Kyoto and Osaka are located) styles being the main ones.
+Note that there are regional varieties regarding knife craftsmanship, Kanto (eastern Japan, where Tokyo is located) and Kansai (central Japan, where Kyoto and Osaka are located) styles being the main ones.

 The Basic Knives